Divyaaa099/DSA-daily-practice/README.md

 * Expand Around Center
 * Time & Space Complexity Analysis

+  # Day 8 - 30 Days of DSA Challenge 🚀

+Welcome to **Day 3** of my **30 Days of DSA Challenge**.
+Today's practice focused on strengthening my understanding of **Binary Search** and **String Manipulation** through LeetCode problems.
+Along with solving the questions, I spent time analyzing edge cases, debugging my approaches, and improving the efficiency of my solutions.

+## Problems Solved

+* **LeetCode 33:** Search in Rotated Sorted Array
+* **LeetCode 34:** Find First and Last Position of Element in Sorted Array
+* **LeetCode 8:** String to Integer (atoi)

+## Key Learning Outcomes

+* Applied Binary Search on rotated sorted arrays.
+* Learned to find the first and last occurrence of an element using optimized Binary Search.
+* Improved understanding of string parsing, sign handling, whitespace skipping, digit extraction, and integer overflow handling.
+* Enhanced debugging and problem-solving skills by working through multiple edge cases.

+This repository is part of my commitment to solving **5 LeetCode problems every day** and continuously improving my Data Structures & Algorithms skills through consistent practice.

+**Tech Stack:** Java ☕ | LeetCode | Data Structures & Algorithms

 ## 🎯 Goal

 I am solving LeetCode problems consistently to strengthen my DSA fundamentals, improve problem-solving skills, and prepare for technical interviews.
 Each solution is written in **Java** with a focus on writing clean, readable, and efficient code while understanding the logic behind every approach.